-Silk fly lines tend to be much thinner than PVC floating fly lines.
+Silk fly lines are much thinner than PVC floating fly lines.
 It's no coincidence that older cane & bamboo fly rods had smaller rings.
 They were also softer in action due to the materials.
 Rods didn't need all the power they have now because the lines were thinner and cut the air much more easily.